Updated March 2026 · Verified against Canada Revenue Agency guidelines

 35%

-Scientific Research and Experimental Development (SR&ED) provides up to Up to 35% refundable ITC (enhanced rate for CCPCs on first $6M); 15% non-refundable for others.
-Combined federal+provincial can exceed 50%. tax incentive program that encourages Canadian businesses to conduct research and development in Canada.
+Scientific Research and Experimental Development (SR&ED) provides Up to 35% refundable ITC (enhanced rate for CCPCs on first $6M); 15% non-refundable for others.
+Combined federal+provincial can exceed 50%.
+Federal tax incentive program that encourages Canadian businesses to conduct research and development in Canada.
 Applications are accepted on an ongoing basis.
 (As of March 2026, verified against Canada Revenue Agency program guidelines)

 Eligibility & Details